apache/cordova-docs/README.md

     ruby --version

 ## Python

-To build cordova-docs, the python version 2.7 must be used. cordova-docs is incompatible with python 3.
+Python 2.7 is also required to build the docs.
+NOTE: *The docs will not build with Python 3.0 or greater.*

 ### Mac OS X

-Mac OS X comes with the python 2.7 pre-installed.
-Else, Follow these steps:
+Mac OS X comes with Python 2.7 pre-installed.
+Else, follow these steps:

 1. Download [this installer][python_installer_mac] from [this page][python_downloads].
 2. Run the downloaded file.